AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

   - Quirks: none.
 - Booter/Quirks
   - `DevirtualiseMmio` is unnecessary.
-  - `EnableSafeModeSlide` and probably `ProvideCustomSlide` seems necessary, long boot time if disabled?
+  - `EnableSafeModeSlide` and thus `ProvideCustomSlide` seems necessary, long boot time if disabled.
 - DeviceProperties
   - Audio is at `PciRoot(0x0)/Pci(0x1f,0x3)`.
   - Video is at `PciRoot(0x0)/Pci(0x2,0x0)`, as usual.